 Though they have differences, here are some things that the Explore 3 and Explore Air 2 have in common:

-- both a well-rounded machine suitable for most crafters
+- They’re both a well-rounded machine suitable for most crafters

-- they can both be connected to your computer with a USB cord, or to your computer, tablet or mobile device via Bluetooth
+- They can both connect to your computer with a USB cord, or to your computer, tablet or mobile device via Bluetooth

 What’s the cost difference between the two models?

 The Cricut Explore 3 is currently over $100 more than the Explore Air 2.
 My favourite place to buy my Cricut machines, materials and supplies is right off the Cricut website.
-They often have great sales and I love their bundle deals.
+This is because they often have great sales and I love their bundle deals.